sora-xor/sora-docs/src/technical-stack.md

 ---
-title: "Sora Technical Stack | Sora Docs"
+title: "SORA Technical Stack | SORA Docs"
 head:
   - - meta
     - name: description
-      content: "Discover the technical stack of the Sora Network, which comprises the underlying technologies and frameworks used in its development.
-Learn about the programming languages, frameworks, protocols, and tools that power the Sora Network and enable its secure, scalable, and efficient operation."
+      content: "Discover the technical stack of the SORA Network, which comprises the underlying technologies and frameworks used in its development.
+Learn about the programming languages, frameworks, protocols, and tools that power the SORA Network and enable its secure, scalable, and efficient operation."
   - - meta
     - name: keywords
-      content: "Sora Technical Stack, Sora Network, programming languages, frameworks, protocols, tools, secure, scalable, efficient"
+      content: "SORA Technical Stack, SORA Network, programming languages, frameworks, protocols, tools, secure, scalable, efficient"
 ---

 # SORA Technical Stack